sbt/sbt-native-packager/src/sphinx/formats/linux.rst

 The ``LinuxFileMetaData`` has the following fields

   ``user: String``
     The user owning all the mappings.
-Default "root"
+Default = "root"

   ``group: String``
     The group owning all the mappings.
-Default "root"
+Default = "root"

   ``permissions: String``
     Access permissions for all the mappings.
-Default "755"
+Default = "755"

   ``config: String``
     Are the mappings config files.
-Default "false"
+Default = "false"

   ``docs: Boolean``
     Are the mappings docs.
-Default to false
+Default = false

 Last but not least there are the ``linuxPackageSymlinks``, which encapsulate symlinks on your destination system.
 A ``LinuxSymlink`` contains only  two fields